croner-i-web/progression-framework/frameworks/salesforce/admin.md

     content:
       - level: 1
         criteria:
-          - "Actively communicates what they are working on"
+          - "Actively communicates what they are working on in a clear and concise manner"
-          - "Seeks out feedback"
+          - "Seeks out feedback and support on tasks that they don’t know how to resolve"
       - level: 2
         criteria:
           - "Can deliver their work to their team and others"